Monsters: The Lyle and Erik Menendez Story: Casting

+Javier Bardem and Chloë Sevigny portrayed José and Kitty Menendez, respectively.

-Casting directors Tiffany Little Canfield and Josh Einsohn conducted an extensive search for the roles of Lyle and Erik Menendez, reaching out to colleges and theater programs.
+Casting directors Tiffany Little Canfield and Josh Einsohn conducted an extensive search for the roles of Lyle and Erik Menendez through an open casting call and by reaching out to colleges and theater programs.
 According to Einsohn, it was essential to find actors capable of portraying both the "sympathetic and monstrous sides" of the characters, given the plot's shifting perspective.
+Canfield and Einsohn reviewed thousands of auditions during the process.
 In June 2023, Cooper Koch and Nicholas Alexander Chavez were cast as Erik and Lyle, respectively.
 Koch previously auditioned for the same role in the NBC limited series Law & Order True Crime: The Menendez Murders and the Lifetime television film Menendez: Blood Brothers (both 2017).

-In January 2024, Javier Bardem and Chloë Sevigny joined the cast as José and Kitty, respectively, with Nathan Lane being cast as journalist Dominick Dunne.
+In January 2024, Javier Bardem and Chloë Sevigny joined the cast as José and Kitty Menendez, respectively, with Nathan Lane being cast as journalist Dominick Dunne.
+All three had previously worked with Murphy: Bardem starred in the 2010 film Eat Pray Love, Sevigny appeared in two seasons of American Horror Story, and Lane portrayed F. Lee Bailey in The People v.
+O. J. Simpson: American Crime Story (2016).
 In February, Ari Graynor joined as Erik's defense attorney, Leslie Abramson.
-Leslie Grossman was added that same month as Judalon Smyth.
+Leslie Grossman, who has worked with Murphy in multiple seasons of American Horror Story, was added that same month as Judalon Smyth.

-Filming
+Principal photography

+The memorial service scene was filmed at the Directors Guild of America building in Sunset Boulevard, where José and Kitty Menendez's actual memorial service was held in 1989.

-Production for the season was initially set for September 2023, but was postponed due to the 2023 Hollywood labor disputes.
+Production was initially set for September 2023, but was postponed due to the 2023 Hollywood labor disputes.
 Principal photography took place from January to July 2024 in Los Angeles.
-Jason McCormick, a frequent collaborator of Murphy, served as the cinematographer for six out of nine episodes, while Baz Idoine handled the remaining three.
+Jason McCormick, a frequent collaborator of Murphy, served as the cinematographer for six out of nine episodes, while Baz Idoine served as the cinematographer for the remaining three.
+The episodic directors were Michael Uppendahl, Ian Brennan, Carl Franklin, Paris Barclay, and Max Winkler.

+To recreate late-1980s Los Angeles, production designer Matthew Flood Ferguson and set decorator Melissa Licth utilized both location shooting and soundstage builds.
+The interior of the Menendez family home in Beverly Hills was constructed on a soundstage to allow for historical accuracy.
+Key architectural details from the actual family room where the crime took place were meticulously recreated, including the vaulted beamed ceilings, the specific distance from the French doors to the furniture, and the oversized built-in bookcase.
+The exterior was a composite of three separate locations: one for the front of the property, a second for the pool and guest house, and a third for the tennis court.
+Ferguson noted that finding a period-appropriate tennis court was difficult because the United States Tennis Association had changed court colors from green to blue in the years since the murders, eventually leading the production to locate a private court that still featured the original green surface.